yeoman/generator-angular/readme.md

 * angular-loader
 * angular-resource
 * angular-sanitize
+* firebase-simple-login

-All of these can be updated with `bower update` as new versions of AngularJS are released.
+All of these can be updated with `bower update` as new versions of AngularJS or Firebase are released.

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.